© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moated Site at Trefenter is a scheduled monument protected by Cadw under reference CD127.
 View the official record →

-Moated Site at Trefenter is a post-medieval domestic settlement located in Ceredigion, Wales.
+Moated Site at Trefenter is a post-medieval domestic moated site located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference CD127.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD127.

 Moated Site at Trefenter dates from the post medieval/modern period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moated Site at Trefenter is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD127.